 The unprecedented nature of COVID-19 left many businesses scrambling to develop telework policies and proprietary protections.
-It’s difficult to protect company secrets with employees working from family computers in their living rooms, and this was understandably low on the priority list for struggling companies.
+It’s challenging to protect company secrets with employees working from family computers in their living rooms, and this was understandably low on the priority list for struggling companies.
 While you may trust your staff, protecting corporate trade secrets involves more than preventing intentional theft.
 Federal and state laws require businesses to actively prohibit public access to proprietary information to obtain trade secret protections and damages.
 The experienced trade secret lawyers at McClanahan Powers, PLLC, can help Virginia and D.C. small businesses develop legally compliant policies to protect their trade secrets from misappropriation.
 Schedule your remote work policies and trade secret protection analysis today by calling (703) 520-1326 or contacting us online.

 The Federal Defend Trade Secrets Act (18 U.S.C. § 1839) –which D.C. and Virginia legislation mirrors – defines trade secrets as any business, scientific, financial, or technical information that: (1) an owner takes reasonable steps to keep confidential; (2) derives actual or potential value from not being publically known or easily discovered, and (3) allows another person to obtain economic value from its unauthorized use or disclosure.
 Statutory examples of qualifying trade secrets include: